kmehltretter82/frama-c-linux/INSTALL.md

     # install Frama-C's dependencies
     opam install depext # only for opam < 2.1.0
     opam depext frama-c # only for opam < 2.1.0
-    opam install --deps-only frama-c
+    opam install --deps-only frama-c [--with-test]

     # install custom version of frama-c
     opam pin add --kind=path frama-c <dir>

 where `<dir>` is the root of your unpacked Frama-C archive.
 See `opam pin` for more details.
+The option `--with-test` is optional and is necessary only if you want to be able to execute the tests available in the frama-c repository.

 If your extensions require other libraries than the ones already used by Frama-C, they must of course be installed as well.